adefilippo83/project-earthgrid/README.md

 │   │   ├── setup-node.sh        # Script to set up a new node
 │   │   ├── update-config.sh     # Script to update configuration on a node
 │   │   ├── generate-keys.sh     # Script to generate keys for a new node
-│   │   ├── deploy.sh            # Script to deploy configuration to nodes
 │   │   └── bootstrap.sh         # Bootstrap script for new nodes
 │   ├── inventory/
 │   │   └── nodes.yml            # Node inventory with IPs and details